Last update: August 24, 2021

 - Automatically by U-M, when you authenticate using your U-M credentials and when you use the ResponsiBLUE application.

 - Automatically by third parties, when we partner with third-party service providers, such as Google Analytics, to collect and store certain information about your interaction with the application.

-- From other U-M sources, when we use COVID-19 testing and quarantine/isolation information available in U-M systems to share with Ann Arbor campus students an evaluation of their compliance with the COVID-19 testing program.
+- From other U-M sources, when we use COVID-19 testing, quarantine/isolation, and self-reported vaccination information available in U-M systems to share with students, faculty, and staff.

 What Type of Information We Collect